Liquidity Seeking Algorithm

 • Essential tool for buy-side institutions (pension funds, mutual funds).

 Liquidity seeking algos operate by continuously monitoring multiple markets—both "lit" exchanges (like NYSE, Nasdaq) and "dark" pools (private exchanges where order books are not visible).
-1. **Dark Pool Pinging:** The algo sends small, Immediate-or-Cancel (IOC) orders to various dark pools.
+1. Dark Pool Pinging: The algo sends small, Immediate-or-Cancel (IOC) orders to various dark pools.
 These are essentially "pings" to test if there is a hidden seller.
-If a ping gets filled, the algo knows there is liquidity there and may send a larger chunk of the order to that specific pool.
-2. **Iceberging:** On public exchanges, the algo will only display a small portion of the order (e.g., 100 shares) at a time.
-This is the "tip of the iceberg."
-As soon as those 100 shares are bought, the algo instantly replenishes the order with another 100 shares from the hidden reserve.
-3. **Volume Participation:** The algo monitors the overall trading volume of the stock.
+If a ping gets filled, the algo knows there is liquidity there.
+2. Iceberging: On public exchanges, the algo will only display a small portion of the order (e.g., 100 shares) at a time.
+As soon as those 100 shares are bought, the algo instantly replenishes the order.
+3. Volume Participation: The algo monitors the overall trading volume of the stock.
 It might be programmed to participate in 10% of the volume.
-If trading activity speeds up, the algo accelerates its buying; if trading dries up, it slows down to avoid becoming a dominant force that moves the price.
-4. **Smart Order Routing (SOR):** The algo dynamically routes orders to the venue offering the best price or highest probability of execution at that microsecond, splitting the order across ten or twenty different execution paths simultaneously.
+If trading activity speeds up, the algo accelerates its buying.
+4. Smart Order Routing (SOR): The algo dynamically routes orders to the venue offering the best price or highest probability of execution, splitting the order across ten or twenty different venues.

 Aggressive vs. Passive Modes

-Traders can tune the "urgency" of the algorithm based on their investment horizon.
+Traders can tune the "urgency" of the algorithm based on their investment horizon and the volatility of the asset.

 ModeBehaviorTypical Use Case